thoughtspot/thoughtspot.github.io/_admin/backup-restore/backup-modes.md

 -   Users, groups and permissions

--   Objects created by users (Liveboards, worksheets, and formulas) with their shares and permissions.
+-   Objects created by users (pinboards, worksheets, and formulas) with their shares and permissions.

 -   Data model and row-level security rules.